jenkinsci/ibm-ucdeploy-pipeline-plugin/README.md

 ```

 ## Release Notes
+### Version 2.8
+Fixed all Null pointer and bad casting exceptions returned in Jenkins system logs upon saving a job.

 ### Version 2.7
 Fixed APAR PI91900 - Unfilled application process properties unable to be checked with a snapshot.
 ### Version 2.6